 Eight vials containing different fractions of peripheral blood are frozen so that it is possible later to measure biologically important substances.
-Shortly after the visit, DNA is extracted from frozen whole blood if the participant has consented to this.
+Shortly after the visit, DNA is extracted from whole blood if the participant has consented to this.

 After the visit, participants receive a short feedback in writing containing the most important findings.
-If values of certain parameters are outside predefined limits, the participant is advised to visit their general practitioner.
+If values of certain parameters are outside predefined limits, the participant is advised to visit his/her general practitioner.
 If values may indicate a life-threatening condition, the participant is contacted immediately by a doctor from the department.

-Each participant defines individually the extent of their permission to the researchers by answering 6 questions concerning informed consent.
+Each participant defines individually the extent of his/her permission to the researchers by answering 6 questions concerning informed consent.
 Dependent on the extent of the informed consent, the participants is contacted if questions or relevant information should arise at a later stage.

 The Copenhagen General Population Study receives individual and extensive data extracts from the Danish Health Registries on all participants who has consented to this.